 5. I have a healthier relationship with myself and everyone else

 There are times when we are at a different place compared to our spouse or friends, and it’s important to embrace these differences and make time for ourselves.
 Travelling solo has freed me from expectations from others and better manage my relationships.
-I understand the importance of personal space for my husband and friends.
-I feel responsible for my own happiness and have lesser expectations from others.
-This has also helped in healthy relationship with my husband, since I don’t get a sense of being confined or neglected.
+I understand the importance of personal space for everyone else.
+I feel responsible for my own happiness and have fewer expectations from others.

 6. I get my “me” time